 Manager, Materials Division

-As Manager of the Materials Division, he is responsible for all of the company’s aggregate sites, asphalt plants and concrete plant, as well as the main logistics-dispatch centre and Quality Control Laboratory.
+In 2006 he joined Steed and Evans Limited as Manager of the Materials Division where he is responsible for all of the company’s aggregate sites, asphalt plants, concrete plant, as well as the main logistics dispatch centre and quality control laboratory.

-This role requires Jim to oversee four separate companies including Steed and Evans Limited, Cambridge Asphalt Supply, Kitchener Asphalt Limited and Cross Country Concrete.
-He is responsible for all construction materials and production, sales, fixed assets, properties and environmental compliance.
+This role requires Jim to oversee five separate companies including Steed and Evans Limited, Cambridge Asphalt Supply Inc., Halton Asphalt Supply Ltd., Kitchener Asphalt Limited and Cross Country Concrete Ontario Limited.
+He is responsible for all materials production, sales, fixed assets, environmental compliance, and properties.

 Ken Lang, Civil Technologist

 Ken brings over 31 years of construction knowledge and winter maintenance service experience to every project.
 Having been with Steed and Evans for more than three decades, he is a detail-oriented team player who knows how to ensure the safety, quality, and productivity of our operations and services are always maintained at the highest levels.